dickdavis/model-context-protocol-rb/README.md

 #### ModelContextProtocol::Server::Tool

-The `Tool` class is used to define a tool that the MCP client can use.
+The `ModelContextProtocol::Tool` base class allows subclasses to define a tool that the MCP client can use.
 Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2024-11-05/server/tools/) in the `with_metadata` block, and then implement the `call` method to build your prompt.
 The `call` method should return a `TextResponse`, `ImageResponse`, `ResourceResponse`, or `ToolErrorResponse` data object.

 ```ruby
 class TestTool < ModelContextProtocol::Server::Tool